dpieroux/ProjectEuler/challenges/euler-2.md

 ## Discussion

-Approach A is fairly general, but it is efficient only if a fair fraction of the terms of the sequence fulfil the condition.
+Algorithm A is fairly general, but it is efficient only if a fair fraction of the terms of the sequence fulfil the condition.
 In the case of the Fibonacci sequence, only 1 term out of three is even.

-Approach B is more efficient, but it requires that the terms that fulfil the condition (here: to be even) can be generated directly from previous terms which also fulfil that condition.
+Algorithm B is more efficient, but it requires that the terms that fulfil the condition (here: to be even) can be generated directly from previous terms which also fulfil that condition.